Omobayode6/cloud-engineering/README.md

 Configuration of the Advanced Packaging Tool (APT) system repositories is stored in the /etc/apt/sources.list file and the /etc/apt/sources.list.d directory.
 A makefile contains instructions for how an application should be compiled.

+  ## Switching between users
+  * whoami - to check the current login user
+  * su user2 - to login to user2
+  * sudo su - switch to the root user
+  * cd - takes you back to user home directory from anywhere you are - same as cd ~
+  * cd ~ - to switch to user home directory.
+  * cd / - takes you to the root directory of file system.
+  * exit - to logout of the current user

 ## Groups & Users
 Everything in linux is represented as file.